 Business description

-The function translates an MT account to an MX account if the MT account length is less than 35 characters in which case it is translated to MX Account/Identification/Other/Identification (IBAN is not considered in order to avoid any mistake in the account identification type).
+The function translates an MT account to an MX account if the MT account length is less than 35 characters in which case it is translated to MX Account/Identification/Other/Identification or to Identification/IBAN.
 If the MTaccount starts with “//CH” then the number following this code (the CHIPS Universal Identifier) will be written in the MX account element, complemented by a code “CUID” that will be written in the account scheme element.

 IF the MT account length is equal to 35 characters, an error is generated during the translation and the account number is truncated with “+” added to indicate truncation was needed.